Ping on NBN

 Huawei router became slow again, Pinging google failed or was up to 2,600mns latency, Speedtest.Net failed to load, Google speed test failed to load.

-Rebooted the router and waited 5 mins (back to normal), I hopo the TP-Link router is better
+Rebooted the router and waited 5 mins (back to normal), I hope the TP-Link router that TPG are sending is better

 (9 PM speeds)